ipsy-md/docs/docs/cluster/cecile/data.md

     </figure>
     This is a known bug that might be fixed in future Open OnDemand releases.
 We suggest you to use the shell to list your files when this issue emerges.

-## How to create a project on Cecile
+## How to request a project on Cecile

 As mentioned in the research planning section, we adopt a specific project workflow, please follow carefully the next steps to create a project: